 Challenge 1: Transportation

-In many cities, car ownership is not necessary due to more walk-able spaces and alternate forms of transportation.
+In many cities, car ownership is not necessary due to more walkable spaces and alternate forms of transportation.
 And yet, for those without a car, large shopping trips are difficult because product weight, size, and shape are considered in every purchase decision.
 Walkers and cyclists can only carry so much, and sorting out shopping bags on public transit is stressful.
 Package design that considers these challenges will better connect with customer needs.
 For example, does your packaging have a handle or is it compact enough to fit inside a bag?
 IKEA is one brand that demonstrates this thinking and focuses on easy product transportation.
 Although most customers still use cars to take IKEA purchases home, flat packs and rolled-up mattresses make transportation easier.
 Protection from the elements is also important to consider for customers without cars: does your packaging protect from precipitation, accidental drops, and dirty subway floors?

-From a retail perspective, one strategy to address the lifestyle of urban customers is to encourage frequent trips for customers that cannot carry large amounts.
-Many stores have implemented “urban” small format stores that are in convenient locations where customers can quickly and easily grab a few items whenever they want.
+From a retail perspective, one strategy to address the lifestyle of urban customers is to encourage frequent trips for customers who cannot carry large amounts.
+Many stores have implemented “urban” small-format stores that are in convenient locations where customers can quickly and easily grab a few items whenever they want.
 Alternatively, delivery and subscription services solve the transportation problem and have grown tremendously in recent years.
 Another strategy is to make your store a destination that is worth driving to, such as Costco.
 Buy-in-bulk stores are places to stock up on essentials, and if customers are going to drive to a store, it is likely that they want to make one big trip less often.

 Challenge 2: Storage